 Claudia Sheinbaum

-A scientist by profession, Sheinbaum received her Doctor of Philosophy in energy engineering from the National Autonomous University of Mexico.
-She has authored over 100 articles and two books on energy, the environment, and sustainable development.
-She contributed to the Intergovernmental Panel on Climate Change and in 2018 was named one of BBC's ''100 Women''.
+A scientist by profession, Sheinbaum received her Doctor of Philosophy in energy engineering from the National Autonomous University of Mexico (UNAM).
+She has co-authored over 100 articles and two books on energy, the environment, and sustainable development.
+She contributed to the Intergovernmental Panel on Climate Change and, in 2018, was named one of BBC's ''100 Women''.

 Showing 1 - 1 results of 1 for search 'Sheinbaum Pardo, Claudia', query time: 0.01s Refine Results